chanzuckerberg/model-template/mlflow_pkg/PACKAGING_INSTRUCTIONS.md

     $ pip install -r requirements.txt
     ```

-    **NOTES:**

-    - We are installing packages in the `requirements.txt` because subsequent steps (ex: downloading model weights) may require tools bundled in your model's python package.
+    **NOTE:** We are installing packages in the `requirements.txt` because subsequent steps (ex: downloading model weights) may require tools bundled in your model's python package.

-    - We are using `pip` to install packages (instead of `uv`) because `uv` does not enforce the upper bound of versions in `requires-python` directive.

-    - **Do NOT** use `pip install --no-deps -r requirements.txt` as this bypasses pip's dependency resolver.
-For example, if your model requires `flash-attn`, `--no-deps` flag will not check that `flash-attn` requires that `torch` be installed first and this might result in an error during installation!

 7. Download all necessary artifacts (ex: model weights and auxiliary data) to the `model_data` directory.
 Also add any example input data to the folder.

-    Example:

-    ```
-    $ transcriptformer download tf-sapiens --checkpoint-dir model_data/
-    ```

 ## Specify the model's input/output schema